HeysolRacing/take-home-coding/README.md

 ### SQL Server

-You need to create a database called Test in SQL Server
+You need to create a database called Test in SQL Server : CREATE DATABASE Test

-Then go to script and run all the objects

-***Follow the instructions in Test.sql script***
+Then go to script and run all the objects, Follow the instructions in Test.sql script please.

+***The logic will continue in the same way, there few gaps identified in the current model.
+Those are not well identified due to a lack of definition***

+Steps :

+   1. Upload the information into the Fact Table called [dbo].[FactTracking].
+   2. Validate information is distributed in the correct way and start with possible queries to get specific date.
+   3. We can create views to show specific information.
+   4. Connect a BI tool to show information.